 The Future of OTThe OTD is the future of the profession.
 In 2018, 28% of accredited MOT programs shifted to the OTD.
 American Association of Occupational Therapy, “Academic Programs Annual Data Report Academic Year 2017–2018,” 2018. pg.
 3.

-Online coursework plus face-to-face lab sessions on campus.
+Our online occupational therapy coursework plus face-to-face lab sessions on campus.
 The Residential path requires a full-time commitment.

 Lives near campus and attends school full-time

 FlexIf you work, have other obligations, or live far from campus, choose the Flex format.
 Access coursework online and attend face-to-face classes and lab sessions on campus during select weekends each term.

 Online coursework plus on-campus clinical labs held on select weekends.
 The Flex path also requires a full-time commitment.

 Lives near campus or travels to campus on weekends